realmfoo/pkcs11-proxy/README.md

 the connection is not encrypted and can easily be sniffed.
 You should use a secure communication-channel, for example stunnel.

+## Usage example

 Here is an example of using pkcs11-proxy together with SoftHSM (from the OpenDNSSEC project).
 The benefit of this setup is that no extra hardware is needed at all.
-This could also be considered the greatest weakeness.
+This could also be considered the greatest weakness.
 For demonstration purposes, however, security is not a consideration.

     $ sudo adduser cgielen pkcs11